yashjoshi5328/compiler_design/README.md

-Term work of

-Compiler Design Lab (PCS-601)

-Submitted in partial fulfillment of the requirement for the VI semester of

-Bachelor of Technology (Computer Science & Engineering)

-By

-Shailesh Rautela University Roll No 2161307

-Under the Guidance of Ms. Megha Upreti  Lecturer

-Department of Computer Science & Engineering

-DEPARTMENT OF COMPUTER SCIENCE & ENGINEERING GRAPHIC ERA HILL UNIVERSITY, BHIMTAL CAMPUS

-SATTAL ROAD, P.O.
-BHOWALI DISTRICT- NAINITAL-263132 2023-2024

-CERTIFICATE

-The term work of Compiler Design Lab (PCS-601), being submitted by Shailesh Rautela, Roll no

-2161307 to Graphic Era Hill University Bhimtal Campus for the award of bona fide work carried out  by

-him.
-He has worked under my guidance and supervision and fulfilled the requirement for the

-submission of this work report.

-(…………………)

-Ms. Megha Upreti

-ACKNOWLEDGEMENT

-I take immense pleasure in thanking Ms. Megha Upreti (Lecturer , CS, GEHU Bhimtal Campus) for allowing us to carry out this project work under his excellent and optimistic supervision.
-This has all been possible due to her novel inspiration, able guidance and useful suggestions that have helped me in developing my subject concepts as a student.

-I want to extend thanks to our President “Prof. (Dr.) Kamal Ghanshala” for providing us all infrastructure and facilities to work in need without which this work would not be possible.

-SHAILESH RAUTELA

-STUDENT’S DECLARATION

-I, Shailesh Rautela hereby declare the work, which is being presented in the report, entitled Term work of Compiler Design Lab (PCS-601) in partial fulfillment of the requirement for the award of the degree Bachelor of Technology (Computer Science) in the session 2023-2024 for semester VI, is an authentic record of my own work carried out under the supervision of Ms. Megha Upreti (Lecturer , Graphic Era Hill University, Bhimtal)

-The matter embodied in this project has not been submitted by me for the award of any other degree.

-Date: …………	……………….

-(Full signature of student)

 1. Write a program in C or C++ language for the following functions without using string.h header file:

 a: "to get the length of a string, you use the strlen() function"